drupal-composer/drupal-scaffold/README.md

 not be what you want when using an old development version (e.g. when the version is fixed via composer.lock).
 To avoid problems, always commit your scaffold files to the repository any time that composer.lock is committed.
+Note that the correct scaffold files are retrieved when using a tagged release of `drupal/core` (recommended).

 ## Custom command